-Produced between 2005 and 2011, the Lotus Elise offered a 1.8-liter Toyota four-cylinder from a Celica with 189 horsepower.
-The transmission was either a five or six-speed manual.
-The Elise was able to make 0-60 in 5.7 seconds with a top speed of 124 mph.
-Similar to the Maserati Spyder, the Elise may not have the most impressive stats compared to larger and more modern sports cars.
-But it's light and has a European sports car pedigree.
-The Lotus Elise's small size and a lightweight body gave it quick acceleration and handling that was more like a racing cart than an actual car.
+Produced between 2005 and 2011, the Lotus Elise offered a 1.8-liter Toyota four-cylinder from a Celica with 189 horsepower; the transmission was either a five- or six-speed manual.
+The Elise made the 0-60 mph sprint in 5.7 seconds with a top track speed of 124 mph.
+Like the Maserati Spyder, the Elise may not have the most impressive stats compared to larger and more modern sports cars.

 5. Infiniti G37 and Q60

 The G37 and Q60 are essentially the same cars, with the latter nameplate simply being a renaming of the former as of 2013.
 This sporty car from Nissan's luxury brand is an excellent choice for car buyers with diverse preferences.
 There are many configurations for this car, including convertibles, coupes, manuals, automatics, base trims, and fully-loaded trims.